zer0users/four/README.md

 # four

-<span style="color: #FFD700;">Warning: Four is discontinued and it will not recieve any updates, we have made another version named five, the alternative of four.</span>
+⚠️ **Warning: Four is discontinued and it will not recieve any updates, we have made another version named five, the alternative of four.**

 Four is an Application Maker!
 Made with the help of Jehovah!
 For make your first app, It need to include: